The Conjecture of Dixmier for the first Weyl algebra is true: Introduction

 The first problem from this list is the most famous of them, and is known as the Dixmier conjecture for the first Weyl algebra.
 The Dixmier conjecture claims that any non-zero endomorphism of $A_{1}=K [x][\partial ]$ is an automorphism.
 It's easy to see that it's sufficient to prove this only for $K=\dc$.

-Analogous conjectures exist for Weyl algebras $A_n=K[x_1,\ldots ,x_n][\partial_1, \ldots ,\partial_n]$ of any dimension and are stably equivalent to the famous Jacobian conjectures, namely, the Dixmier conjecture for $A_n$ implies the Jacobian conjecture for $K[x_1,\ldots ,x_n]$, and the Jacobian conjecture for $K[x_1,\ldots ,x_{2n}]$ implies the Dixmier conjecture for $A_n$ (all these conjectures are still open in any dimension).
+Analogous conjectures exist for Weyl algebras $A_n=K[x_1,\ldots ,x_n][\partial_1, \ldots ,\partial_n]$ of any dimension\footnote{These conjectures were not formulated in the original paper by Dixmier \cite{Dixmier}, and are known as a folklore for a long time.
+Perhaps the first mention of the connection between these conjectures and the Jacobian conjectures can be found in a paper \cite{BCR}, where the authors refer to communications with L. Vaserstein and V. Kac, see p.297 of loc. cit.} and are stably equivalent to the famous Jacobian conjectures, namely, the Dixmier conjecture for $A_n$ ($DC_n$ for short) implies the Jacobian conjecture for $K[x_1,\ldots ,x_n]$ ($JC_n$ for short), and the Jacobian conjecture for $K[x_1,\ldots ,x_{2n}]$ implies the Dixmier conjecture for $A_n$ (all these conjectures are still open in any dimension).
 These equivalences were obtained by Yoshifumi Tsuchimoto \cite{Ts1}, \cite{Ts2}, and independently by Alexei Belov-Kanel and Maxim Kontsevich \cite{BK}, see also the paper by Vladimir Bavula \cite{Bavula2}.
+As one can see, the original Dixmier conjecture for the first Weyl algebra occupies a special place among other conjectures; in particular, it is unknown whether any of the Jacobian conjectures can be derived from it.

 There are really many papers around the Dixmier problems, and it is difficult to mention them all.
 Let me try to mention the most interesting and the most recent papers relevant to the Dixmier conjecture.
 There are many interesting papers by Vladimir Bavula devoted to the problems of Dixmier.
 In particular, in \cite{Bavula} he proved that the Dixmier conjecture is true for the algebra of polynomial integro-differential operators; in \cite{Bavula3} he proved the fifth problem.
 The history of other Dixmier problems and further references can be found also in \cite{Bavula}.
 There is one important paper by Joseph \cite{Joseph}, where the third and sixth problems were solved; besides this paper contains important results about Newton polygons used later in many papers relevant to the Dixmier or Jacobian conjectures.
 At last, the most recent papers devoted to the Dixmier conjecture, are \cite{Han}, \cite{GGV3}.
 Further relevant references can be found in these papers.